 - Follow the best practice in using the Galaxy workflow to analyse genomics and cheminformatics data related to COVID-19 and SARS-CoV-2.

-- Join the Galaxy-ELIXIR webinar series to learn how to use the Galaxy platform and public computational resources to analyse COVID-19 data
+- Galaxy-ELIXIR webinars, a series of webinars to learn how to use the Galaxy platform and public computational resources to analyse COVID-19 data (recordings are online).

 Find computing resources to help you analyse datasets